-e-Commerce Regulatory and Facilitation Environment: Pakistan's basic laws concerning Information Technology (IT) extend legal recognition to transactions carried out in the digital environment and electronic payments such as ETO 2002.
-However, generally e-Commerce is regulated under the statutes concerning traditional commerce.
+Legal and Regulatory Environment: Pakistan's basic laws concerning Information Technology (IT) extend legal recognition to transactions carried out in the digital environment and electronic payments.
+However, generally e-commerce is regulated under the statutes concerning traditional commerce.
 This gives rise to various concerns for the industry and the concerned authorities.
 For addressing these issues it is necessary to take measures for allowing re-export/re-shipment of goods, launch National Single Window (NSW) for speedy processing, especially for export of large volume of low cost goods/items.
-To cater for the possible impact of import of digital goods and services in Pakistan, infrastructure and technical capacity should be developed.
-At present, there is no mechanism/registry for e-Commerce businesses.
-This policy framework proposes a simplified online registration of e-Commerce businesses with the Securities & Exchange Commission of Pakistan (SECP) and making it mandatory for them to maintain a physical address in Pakistan.
+To cater for the possible impact of import of digital goods in Pakistan, infrastructure and technical capacity should be developed to enable the government to impose customs duties on such products on their import.
+At present, there is no mechanism/registry for e-commerce businesses.
+This policy framework proposes a simplified online registration of e-commerce businesses with the Securities & Exchange Commission of Pakistan (SECP) and making it mandatory for them to maintain a physical address in Pakistan.
 In addition, for enhancing consumers' trust, measures for protection against counterfeit goods and a code of conduct are proposed under this Policy Framework.

-Financial inclusion and digitization through payment infrastructure: With e-Commerce enterprises making their presence felt, laws and regulations have been introduced to enable the existing financial institutions to cater for electronic transactions and encourage new private sector intermediaries to enter the field.
-To discourage CoD (cash on delivery) and ensure digitization of economy slabs will be introduced after three years for gradual minimizing of CoD.
-Several e-Payment solutions are available however, a lot more is required to be done to address the needs of a large segment of population which the e-Commerce industry shall target as its consumer base in future.
+Financial inclusion and digitization through payment infrastructure: With ecommerce enterprises making their presence felt, laws and regulations have been introduced to enable the existing financial institutions to cater for electronic transactions and encourage new private sector intermediaries to enter the field.
+To discourage CoD (cash on delivery) and digitization of economy slabs will be introduced after three years.
+Several e-payment solutions are available however, a lot more is required to be done to address the needs of a large segment of population which the e-commerce industry shall target as its consumer base in future.
 In relation to this, it is essential to enable Card-Not-Present (CNP) transactions and explore possibility of co-badging with international card payment schemes.
 Moreover, it is proposed that banking services should be improved for promoting use of local online-Merchant accounts by online businesses and exploring the possibility of establishing an international payment gateway in Pakistan.

-Empowering Youth and Small and Medium Enterprises (SMEs) through e-Commerce: SMEs can play a vital role in the growth of e-Commerce.
-In order to improve their competitiveness and domestic and international e-Commerce arena special initiatives have been proposed for creation of e-Commerce business facilitation hubs, establishing a national B2C marketplace, empowering youth and SMEs and access to finance for SMEs to promote digitization and skill development.
-For this purpose an e-Commerce information hub will provide online tutorials and an information management system for initiating e-Commerce businesses aiming to provide the credit information and facilitation to all stakeholders to develop a well oiled credit system.
-It will work with the on-going BISP program "Ehsaas", Kamyab Jawan as well as private sector contributors e.g. Akhuwat and Aga Khan Development Network.
+Empowering Youth and Small and medium enterprises (SMEs) through E Commerce: SMEs can play a vital role in the growth of e-commerce.
+In order to improve their competitiveness and domestic and international e-commerce arena special initiatives have been proposed for creation of e-commerce business facilitation hubs, establishing a national B2C marketplace, empowering youth and SMEs, access to finance for SMEs to promote digitization and skill development.
+For this purpose PECA would provide a unified and standardized E-Commerce information management system aiming to provide the credit information and facilitation to all stakeholders to develop a well oiled credit system.
+PECA to work with the on-going BISP program "Ehsaas" as well as private sector contributors e.g. Akhuwat and Aga Khan Development Network.